 After the full transfer of ownership/lease rights to all apartment owners, once the condotel has received a hotel license and the owners have concluded additional agreements with the management company.

-Under the Guaranteed Rental Program, the management company will guarantee the owner payments of rental income equal to 6%, 7% or 8% of the apartment price in accordance with the option specified in the Reservation form (approved upon purchase).
+Under the Guaranteed Rental Program, the management company will guarantee the owner payments of rental income of 5% of the apartment price in accordance with the option specified in the Reservation form (approved upon purchase).

 For 15 days a year in the summer season the apartment is reserved for the owner and his family members/friends.
 Reservation dates are pre-agreed with the management company.